-3 Informatik og Matematisk Modellering, Danmarks Tekniske Universitet, Lyngby, Denmark
+Informatik og Matematisk Modellering, Danmarks Tekniske Universitet, Lyngby, Denmark, hub@imm.dtu.dk

-7.1 Overview
+1.1 OVERVIEW

-UML-based Web Engineering (UWE, www.pst.ifi.lmu.de/projekte/uwe) came up by the end of the nineties (Baumeister et al., 1999; Wirsing et al., 1999) with the idea to find a standard way for building analysis and design models of Web systems based on the then current methods OOHDM (Schwabe and Rossi, 1995), RMM (Isakowitz et al., 1995), and WSDM (de Troyer and Leune, 1998).
+UML-based Web Engineering (UWE, www.pst.ifi.lmu.de/projek te/uwe) came up by the end of the nineties (Baumeister et al., 1999; Wirsing et al., 1999) with the idea to find a standard way for building analysis and design models of Web systems based on the then current methods OOHDM (Schwabe and Rossi, 1995), RMM (Isakowitz et al., 1995), and WSDM (de Troyer and Leune, 1998).
 The aim, which is still pursued, was to use a common language or at least to define metamodel-based mappings among the existing approaches (Koch and Kraus, 2003; Escalona and Koch, 2006).

 At that time the Unified Modeling Language (UML) which evolved from the integration of the three different modeling approaches of Booch, OOSE and OMT seemed to be a promising approach for system modeling.
-Since the early integration efforts, the UML became the "lingua franca" of (object-oriented) software engineering (Object Management Group, 2005).
+Since the early integration efforts, the UML became the "lingua franca" of (objectoriented) software engineering (Object Management Group, 2005).
 A prominent feature of UML is that it provides a set of aids for the definition of domain-specific modeling languages (DSL) - so called extension mechanisms.
 Moreover the newly defined DSLs remain UML-compliant, which allows the use of all UML features supplemented, e.g., with Web specific extensions.
+Both the acceptance of the UML as a standard in the development of software systems and the flexibility provided by the extension mechanisms are the reasons for the choice of the Unified Modeling Language instead of the use of proprietary modeling techniques.
+The idea followed by UWE to adhere to standards is not limited to UML.
+UWE uses also XMI as model exchange format (in the hope of future tool interoperability enabled by a truly portable XMI), MOF for metamodeling, the model-driven principles given by OMG's Model-Driven Architecture (MDA) approach, the transformation language QVT, and XML.